 Florida's large variety of industries has generated a vibrant market for professionals with up-to-date skills related to business and finance.
 It's easy to get a sense of their impact.
 For example, just consider the contributions of companies within the state that trade their products internationally.
-Collectively, they traded more than $153 billion worth of goods in 2018.1
+Enterprise Florida says that collectively, they traded more than $153 billion worth of goods in 2018.

-Already, upwards of 204,000 Floridians perform some type of accounting or bookkeeping work.4 And by 2027, more than 748,000 of the state's residents are expected to have careers in office and administrative support, with another 629,550 employed in financial services.4
+The Florida Department of Economic Opportunity says that already, upwards of 204,000 Floridians perform some type of accounting or bookkeeping work.
+And by 2027, more than 748,000 of the state's residents are expected to have careers in office and administrative support, with another 629,550 employed in financial services.

 It's no secret that Florida is where many retirees choose to move and call home in their later years.
 But a large number of the state's existing residents are also approaching retirement.
 It's all adding up to a major demographic shift that is creating a greater need for skilled medical practitioners and health support professionals.
 The facts are compelling:

-- Between 2020 and 2040, the population of Floridians aged 65 and over is expected to grow by almost 53 percent.
-As a result, people in that age group will account for about one-quarter of the state's residents in 2040 (up from about 20 percent in 2020).3
+- The Office of Economic and Demographic Research says that between 2020 and 2040, the population of Floridians aged 65 and over is expected to grow by almost 53 percent.
+As a result, people in that age group will account for about one-quarter of the state's residents in 2040 (up from about 20 percent in 2020).

-- By 2027, more than 1.3 million jobs for workers in healthcare and social assistance are expected to exist within the state.
-That's an increase of nearly 15 percent from 2019.4
+- By 2027, more than 1.3 million jobs for workers in healthcare and social assistance are expected to exist within the state, according to the Department of Economic Opportunity.
+That's an increase of nearly 15 percent from 2019.

 - Florida is home to a large healthcare infrastructure, which means that qualified workers have many potential employers to choose from.
-For example, the state has more than 720 hospitals, 260 biotech firms, and 220 pharmaceutical manufacturing companies.1
+For example, Enterprise Florida notes that the state has more than 720 hospitals, 260 biotech firms, and 220 pharmaceutical manufacturing companies.

 3. Tourism and Recreation